MarjoleinDijkstraGroupUU/Crystal-Polymorph-Selection-Mechanism-of-Hard-Spheres-Hidden-in-the-Fluid/README.md

 # Crystal polymorph selection mechanism of hard spheres hidden in the fluid
 by Willem Gispen, Gabriele M. Coli, Robin van Damme, C. Patrick Royall, and Marjolein Dijkstra

 This code repository accompagnies our paper published in [ACS Nano](https://doi.org/10.1021/acsnano.3c02182).
+This code is also available from [github.com/MarjoleinDijkstraGroupUU](github.com/MarjoleinDijkstraGroupUU).

 ## Abstract